-Employees will be eligible for a \$75.00 payment for each six-month period (July-December and January-June) that an earned sick day is not used.
+Employees will be eligible for a \$75.00 payment for each six-month period (July-December and January-June) that an Illness/Injury leave day is not used.
 Employees employed after the start of a six-month period will not be eligible for this benefit until the start of the next six-month period.